 Medication-assisted treatment (MAT) is highly regarded in the treatment of opioid use disorder, as the specific medications used to execute this treatment have proven to be both safe and effective when taken as prescribed.

-When detoxing in an opioid detox center in Paducah, Kentucky, not only will individuals withdrawing from opioids be provided with medications to help their symptoms and their overall progress, but they will also be connected to professionals who can offer them extensive help.
+When detoxing in our opioid detox center in Paducah, not only will individuals withdrawing from opioids be provided with medications to help their symptoms and their overall progress, but they will also be connected to professionals who can offer them extensive help.
 For example, an opioid detox center might also have an inpatient treatment program that individuals can flawlessly transition into after completing detox.
 Or, those detox centers that do not have this option can help connect clients to facilities that can offer them continued addiction treatment.

-Get The Help You Deserve At An Opioid Detox Center in Paducah, Kentucky
+Get The Help You Deserve At Our Opioid Detox in Paducah, KY

 Opioids are taking the lives of hundreds of people each day.
 If you are addicted to one or more opioids, it is time to make a decision that will save your life.
-By reaching out to an opioid detox center in Paducah, Kentucky, you are taking the first of many steps in the right direction.
+By reaching out to an opioid detox in Paducah, KY, you are taking the first of many steps in the right direction.
 Not only are you admitting that you need help, but you are also willing to ask for it and put in the work to accomplish your goals.

 Do not let one more day stand between you and your recovery.
-Contact our Paducah opioid detox center right now.
+Contact us right now.
 We can help.